Intruder Mystery Murders

 Kevin Fox was charged with the murder of his 3-year-old daughter, Riley.
 Fox had confessed to the crime after a grueling interrogation that lasted more than 14 hours.
 Riley had fallen asleep on the living room couch, but was missing from her house the next morning.
 The front door was open.
 She may have opened it herself and gone outside.
 There were no signs of forced entry.
 Riley was found later that day, drowned in a creek four miles from her home.
 She had been sexually assaulted.
 Her arms and mouth were bound with duct tape.
 Fox was released after spending 8 months in jail.
 DNA tests failed to link him to the crime.
 Fox and his wife were awarded $15.5 million from Will County in Dec.
 2007.
 The County plans to appeal the award.
 (Chicago Tribune) [4/08]

-Brewer was sentenced to death for the rape and murder of his live-in-girlfriend’s daughter, three-year-old Christine Jackson.
+Kennedy Brewer was sentenced to death for the rape and murder of three-year-old Christine Jackson, the daughter of his live-in girlfriend.
 Christine had been taken from her home in the early morning hours and found dumped in a creek.
 An intruder could have entered the home through a broken window.
-Brewer was the boyfriend of Gloria Jackson, the victim’s mother.
-Christine had been sleeping on a makeshift pallet of sofa cushions at the foot of the couple’s bed.
+Brewer was the boyfriend of Gloria Jackson, the victim's mother.
+Christine had been sleeping on a makeshift pallet of sofa cushions at the foot of the couple's bed.
 In the morning, the couple discovered that Christine was gone.
 Two other children were present in the home.

 Christian County, MO George Revelle Sept 28, 1994 (Fremont Hills)